Last updated: 01/10/2021 | Estimated Reading Time: 4 minutes

 For instance, if you own the leasehold of a flat, with the block and the freehold owned by a company or local authority, that entity should hold insurance for the building.
 You'll likely pay the premiums for this insurance cover through your service charge.
 In addition to the service charge, you may also be directly liable for a portion of the costs of repairing the roof or communal areas.
 Your lease will spell out your responsibilities.

-However, if you have a mortgage on the flat, your lender may require you hold buildings insurance for your particular portion of the building.
+However, if you have a mortgage on the flat, your mortgage lender may require you hold buildings insurance cover for your particular portion of the building.

 However, if, as an owner-occupier or landlord of a flat, you own part of the freehold of the building, you will need to take out buildings insurance.